concur/developer.concur.com/api-guides/index.markdown

 These guides are intended to help you gain a better understanding of our APIs in specific use cases and workflows.
 Please read the Getting Started section below first.

-As we are currently in the process of creating more documents of this type, please feel free to provide us with feed and suggestions in our [Developer Forums](http://forum.developer.concur.com/c/apis/api-guides).
+As we are currently in the process of creating more documents of this type, please feel free to provide us with feedback and suggestions in our [Developer Forums](http://forum.developer.concur.com/c/apis/api-guides).

 # Getting Started With Partner Applications